On an extremization problem concerning Fourier coefficients: Large exponents

 \subsection{Reduction to the coronal case}

-The next step is to show how the case of sets satisfying the weaker condition $|E\symdif\bb|\ll |E|$ can be reduced to the coronal case, completing the proof of Proposition~\ref{prop:largeq}.
+The next step is to show how the case of sets satisfying the weaker condition $|E\symdif\bb|\ll |E|$ can be reduced to the coronal case, completing the proof of Theorem~\ref{thm:local}.
 Recall the notation $E_\eta$ introduced in \eqref{eq:nearnotation} and employed in Corollary~\ref{cor:corona}; $E_\eta=\{x\in E: \big|\,|x|-1\,\big|>\eta\}$.

-\begin{proof}[Proof of Proposition~\ref{prop:largeq}] Let $\lambda$ be a large constant to be chosen below.
+\begin{proof}[Proof of Theorem~\ref{thm:local}] Let $\lambda$ be a large constant to be chosen below.
 Suppose that $|E|=|\bb|$, and that $\bb$ is a quasi-optimal approximation to $E$ among all ellipses of measure $|E|$ in the sense that

 Express $E$ as $E=(\bb\cup A)\setminus B$ where $A\subset\bb$, $B\cap\bb=\emptyset$, and $|A|=|B|$.
 Set $\eta = \lambda\defb$ and consider $E_\eta,A_\eta,B_\eta$.
 Define sets $B^\dagger\subset B\setminus B_\eta$ and $A^\dagger\subset A\setminus A_\eta$ as follows.
 If $|B_\eta|\ge |A_\eta|$ choose a measurable set $A'_\eta\subset A_\eta$ satisfying $|A'_\eta|=|B_\eta|$ and define $B^\dagger=B\setminus B_\eta$ and $A^\dagger = A\setminus A'_\eta$.
 If $|A_\eta|\ge |B_\eta|$ choose a measurable set $B'_\eta\subset B_\eta$ satisfying $|B'_\eta|=|A_\eta|$, and define $B^\dagger=B\setminus B'_\eta$ and $A^\dagger = A\setminus A_\eta$.
 Define